 The general idea of the project is not enough, you require details.
 If you are not sure how certain elements of a project should work, don’t guess.
 Ask a client, and also provide your ideas if you have relevant ones.

 Also, you have to understand which business need exactly a client targets and what problem or desire of a user he or she wants to address with a project.
 It will help you to understand the functionality of the project better and make a more accurate estimate.

 So, do not be afraid to ask a client relevant questions about a project.
-The more answers you will receive - the better for you and for a client.
-You should ignore fear to appear incompetent if asking a lot of questions.
+The more answers you will receive – the better for you and for a client.
+You should ignore the fear to appear incompetent if asking a lot of questions.
 Such fear can cost a company’s employees dozens of hours of unnecessary work and frustration.
 You are asking questions, not because of the lack of knowledge but because you want to deliver exceptional service and ensure that everything is working out as a client expects.

-If a client does not have a clear vision or struggles to describe some of the functionality of the project, you can propose him or her to conduct a discovery phase during which business analysts will investigate the functionality of a future project in detail as well as its place in the modern market to use accumulated information to create relevant product.
+If a client does not have a clear vision or struggles to describe some of the functionality of the project, you can propose him or her to conduct a discovery phase during which business analysts will investigate the functionality of a future project in detail as well as its place in the modern market to use accumulated information to create a relevant product.
 In this case, it is important to inform a client that the discovery phase will help to make a future estimate more accurate and also create a more competitive and reliable project.

-Step 2: Figure Out Client’s Budget.
+Step 2: Figure Out Client’s Budget

 When crafting an estimate, you rarely know the budget of a client or how much they expect to invest in a project.
 So, figuring out a client’s budget is an essential step that helps to avoid a lot of issues.